Life Update

 I’ll be damned if another bag of broccoli goes un-lathera’d!

-Bake it and then give it a squeezie of the lemon³ that you casually left sliced and face-down on the roasting pan, just getting all juicy and delish.
+Next, you bake it and then give it a squeezie of the lemon that you casually left sliced and face-down on the roasting pan, just getting all juicy and delish.

 Opa!